npedrazzini/npedrazzini.github.io/_pages/portfolio.md

 Starting from mid-2020, I was first Research Assistant <a href="https://imcc.web.ox.ac.uk/people/mr-nilo-pedrazzini"><i class="fas fa-external-link-alt"></i></a>, then collaborated with the International Multimodal Communication Centre (IMCC) <a href="https://imcc.web.ox.ac.uk"><i class="fas fa-external-link-alt"></i></a> based within the Oxford School of Global and Area Studies (OSGA) at the University of Oxford.
 I carried out annotation and correlation analyses of speech-gesture co-occurrences in Russian and American media, largely within the project <i>Depictions of Post-COVID-19 Futures in Russian International Media: Multimodal Viewpoint Analysis</i> <a href="https://imcc.web.ox.ac.uk/projects"><i class="fas fa-external-link-alt"></i></a>.

 ### British Library
-In 2015, I spent two months as a trainee Assistant Curator-Cataloguer for Slavonic Collection at The British Library <a href="https://www.bl.uk/subjects/slavonic-studies#"><i class="fas fa-external-link-alt"></i></a>.
+In 2015, I spent two months as a trainee Assistant Curator-Cataloguer for the Slavonic Collections at The British Library <a href="https://www.bl.uk/subjects/slavonic-studies#"><i class="fas fa-external-link-alt"></i></a>.
 During that time, I enhanced the online catalogue of all Slavonic early-printed Cyrillic books held at the British Library (and fuelled my interest for all-things data and pre-modern Slavic).
 Check out two posts I wrote for the British Library's European Studies Blog:

 <ul class="fa-ul">
     <li><i class="fa-li fa fa-paper-plane"></i><i> Fairytales on trial: the Good and the Beautiful in early-Soviet children’s literature</i> (26th March 2019) <a href="https://blogs.bl.uk/european/2019/03/fairytales-on-trial.html"><i class="fas fa-external-link-alt"></i></a></li>